kaedub/csv-challenge/README.md

 _NOTE: It is important to know that complex fields require some editing.
 A compound field such as `fullname` must be split into a `firstname` and `lastname` field before being sorted and written to the JSON file.
 This is similar for phone numbers, which have 2 different field types for the two phone number formats but both msut be considered a `phonenumber` field before being sorted and written.
 Take a look at the `Parser._parse_field()` method if you wish to do this._

-## If I had more time...

-1) I would like to implement **external sorting** for large files.
-This will increase the time it takes to run the program but would allow for extremely large file sizes.
-This would require some refactoring in the Parser class to allow data to be fed in parts so it can be sorted in chunks that fit in RAM and then merged later when writing to the JSON file.

-2) I would like spend some time **minimizing format dependecies for the Parser** by adding a means of programmatically enforcing common fields across formats.
-This could be done by making format validation more robust by setting a list of required fields for formats that can be used by the Parser to sort.

-3) I would like to spend more time **separating concerns**.
-The logic to write to a json file can be separated out to a reusable means of generating JSON by accepting data as an ordered dictionary.
-Also, sorting could be separated out so that different methods of sorting can be used depending on input size.